 The factory farming system has stripped animals of the one thing required for survival in this age of global crisis: Adaptability.

 And these climate-driven fatalities are not unique to the UK.

-Last summer, Hurricane Florence ravaged North Carolina, and under-prepared factory farms left more than 3 million chickens and 5,000 pigs to drown in the flood waters.
+This past winter, hundreds of thousands of chickens, cows, and pigs trapped in factory farms died in floods in western Canada.
+In 2018, Hurricane Florence ravaged North Carolina, and under-prepared factory farms left more than 3 million chickens and 5,000 pigs to drown in the flood waters.
 In 1999, Hurricane Floyd took the lives of more than 2 million chickens and turkeys and 20,000 pigs.
-And the polar vortex and torrential flooding that hit the Midwest this past spring left a trail of destruction farmers scrambled to clean up.
+And the polar vortex and torrential flooding that hit the Midwest several years ago left a trail of destruction farmers scrambled to clean up.

 How does the factory farming industry respond to these devastating events?
 They claim “no report of serious injuries or loss of life” or that only a small percentage of “inventory” was “destroyed”—indifferent and insensitive rhetoric about sentient beings that rings hollow to consumers.